InfiniAccess/CollectionPractice/README.md

 Add key/value pairs to this dictionary where:

-each key is a name from your names array
+  -each key is a name from your names array

-each value is a randomly select a flavor from your flavors list.
+  -each value is a randomly select a flavor from your flavors list.

 Loop through the dictionary and print out each user's name and their associated ice cream flavor